-In addition to this clean energy generation option, the regional development drivers are compelling, especially given that there is very little energy trade between these countries, due to the lack of infrastructure.
+In addition to this generation option providing clean energy, the regional development drivers are compelling, especially given that currently there is very little energy trade between these countries, due to the lack of infrastructure.
 The potential for intra-SADC trade is huge as it could open up economic trade.

-Naturally, concerns have to be addressed about the political risk associated with such projects.
+Naturally, concerns have to be addressed about the risks associated with a project of this nature.
 South Africa does not intend to import power from one source beyond its reserve margin, as a mechanism to de-risk the dependency on this generation option.

 Energy Storage: There is a complementary relationship between Smart Grid systems, energy storage, and non-dispatchable renewable energy technologies based on wind and solar PV.
-The traditional power delivery model is being disrupted by technological developments related to energy storage, and more renewable energy can be harnessed, despite the reality that the timing of its production might be during low-demand periods.
-Storage technologies including battery systems, compressed air energy storage, flywheel energy storage, hydrogen fuel cells etc. are developments which can address this issue, especially in the South African context where over 6 GW of renewable energy has been introduced, yet the power system does not have the requisite storage capacity.
+The traditional power delivery model is being disrupted by technological developments related to energy storage, and more renewable energy can be harnessed despite the reality that the timing of its production might be during low-demand periods.
+Storage technologies including battery systems, compressed air energy storage, flywheel energy storage, hydrogen fuel cells etc. are developments which can address this issue, especially in the South African context where over 6 GW of renewable energy has been introduced, yet the power system does not have the requisite storage capacity or flexibility.